Nevada Military and Veterans Benefits

 Who is eligible for the Nevada Disabled Veterans Park Permit?
 The permit is issued to a disabled Veteran who resides in Nevada and can show proof of a permanent service-connective disability of 10 percent of more from the Department of Veterans Affairs and was honorably discharged from the Armed Forces of the United States.

-In addition to long term nursing and residential care, the Nevada State Veterans Home provides respite care, hospice care, short term restorative and rehabilitative therapies, on-site social workers, activities for the unique interests of Veterans; a full service kitchen and dining facilities and transportation to appointments.
+In addition to long term nursing and residential care, the Nevada State Veterans Homes provides respite care, hospice care, short term restorative and rehabilitative therapies, on-site social workers, activities for the unique interests of Veterans; a full-service kitchen and dining facilities and transportation to appointments.

 Who is eligible for care at the Nevada State Veterans Home?
-For admission information, see the Veterans Home webpage or call 702-332-NSVH (6784).
+Applicants must meet the following requirements:

 Have a qualified, verifiable pay source